-The latest book published by the Write Place, Rebecca’s Run by Rick Birkenholtz, takes readers through Pella, Oskaloosa, Newton, Des Moines, Iowa City, Greenfield, Sigourney and many other Iowa towns as its heroes try to foil the plot of Nazi spies.
+The latest book published by the Write Place, Rebecca’s Run by Rick Birkenholtz, takes readers through Pella, Oskaloosa, Newton, Des Moines, Iowa City, Greenfield, Sigourney, and many other Iowa towns as its heroes try to foil the plot of Nazi spies.
 The novel is available for purchase from the author, who can be contacted at firstname.lastname@example.org.
-It can also be purchased at the Write Place online bookstore.
+It can also be purchased on Amazon and BarnesandNoble.com.

 Just as Rebecca and Erick are getting to know one another, Erick is unfairly fired by her father.
 The next day two men with German accents show up at the door with a mysterious crate they need shipped immediately to Des Moines.
 With no other drivers available, Rebecca reluctantly gets behind the wheel of their oldest truck to make the run.
 As the adventure unfolds, Rebecca and her father begin to realize the men’s intentions and the shipment are far from innocent—and that they may in fact be Nazi spies!